ILLIXR/ILLIXR/README.md

     XR systems research, development, and benchmarking.
 Visit our [web site][37] for more information.

 The ILLIXR consortium is also holding a biweekly consortium meeting.
 For past meetings, for more information, past meeting recordings, and request for presenting, please visit [here][50].
+Please join our [Discord](47) for announcement.

 # Citation